anhtuan161295/faker-test/README.md

 # faker-test

-The idea is use faker.js and json server to make a mock api to generate data.
+The idea of this project is to use faker.js and json server to make a mock api to generate data.

 Use `npm start` to start json server.